ulissesalmeida/cpf/README.md

 ## Quick Start

-You verify if the CPF is valid by calling the function `CPF.valid?/1`:
+You can verify if a CPF is valid by calling the function `CPF.valid?/1`:

 ```elixir
 iex> CPF.valid?(563_606_676_73)